wbrozonowicz/wbrozonowicz.github.io/_posts/2022-09-03-react-redux-store.md

 );
 ```

-In our prjects We will have:
+In our project We will have:
-- App.js: main cmponent
+- App.js: main component
 - TaskList: here We will get all tasks from store
 - TaskForm: here We will have button to add/edit task
-- Task: for rendering task
+- Task: for rendering task with button to delete tasks from store

 So let's take a look at our components:
 - App.js file: